JuliaDatabases/DBPerf.jl/README.md

 Above example will conduct a performance test on Database driver ODBC.jl and JDBC.jl, DBMS will be automatically selected for ODBC.jl based on the credentials provided in config.jl, whereas JDBC.jl will be tested against Oracle

+# TODO
+1. Include MongoDB, HBase, SQLite and Spark SQL in the performance test.
+2. Create a performance table that lists the performance results for all the Database drivers.
+3. Creating an automated script that pulls the latest code from all the database drivers to conduct a performance test and automatically update the performance table every week.